tykoon787/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 > Kills task 4

 ## 6-Stop_me_if_you_can
-> With pleasure. (dialing :phone) Thank you for calling Pkill, whats your emergency?
+> With pleasure. (dialing ::phone) Thank you for calling Pkill, whats your emergency?

+## 7-highlander
+> Invincible